 - Amount of the daily benefit selected;

 - Length of time that the company will need to pay benefits; and

 - Number of days, months, or dollars paid by the policy holder before the company will begin paying benefits after they qualify for care.

-Premiums can range from hundreds of dollars per year if purchased at 50 years of age to several thousand per year if purchased after age 75.
+Premiums may be tax deductible, which is good news since premiums can range from hundreds of dollars per year if purchased at 50 years of age to several thousand per year if purchased after age 75.
 And the policy may not cover all LTC costs and expenses.

 For example, the policy may cover $120 per day in a nursing home, but the total cost of care may be $160 per day.
 Policyholders must pay the difference.

 Also make sure you can afford a rate increase on the policy sometime in the future.
 A company cannot raise their rates based on your age or health, but the company can raise the rates for an entire class of policies.
 Check your local state laws because some have limits on rate increases.
 If your policy is so expensive that any increase in the premium would be challenging for the policy owner to pay, choose another policy or different coverage.

 NOTE: The term “level premium” can be misleading.
 You may be told that your long term care insurance premium is “level.”
 But it may still increase in the future.
 Many states have regulations that prevent insurance companies from using the word “level” to sell guaranteed renewable policies for this very reason.
 The company is obligated to tell you that the premium may increase.